Mohamed-Elgouhary/RoboRacer-Configuring-the-VESC-and-Hokuyo-10LX-Ethernet-Connection-Setup/README.md

 **6. Detecting and Calculating Motor Parameters**

 To detect and calculate the FOC motor parameters, navigate to the FOC tab under Motor Settings on the left.
-At the bottom of the screen, follow the direction of the arrows and clck on the four buttons one by one, and follow the on screen prompt.
-Note that during the measuring process, the motor will make noise and spin, make sure the wheels of your vehicle are clear.
+At the bottom of the screen, follow the direction of the arrows and click on the four buttons one by one, and follow the on-screen prompt.
+Note that during the measuring process, the motor will make noise and spin; make sure the wheels of your vehicle are clear.

 ![image](https://github.com/user-attachments/assets/e2c376fa-e948-4a3e-bdec-63aeefa4500b)